Imam4045/Faculty-Module/README.md

 # 🏫 Faculty Management System

-A simple console-based Faculty Management System written in **C**, built as part of a university project for CSE207.
+A simple console-based Faculty Management System written in **C**.
 It lets you manage faculty records using a **singly linked list** you can add, remove, search, update, and display faculty profiles all from a menu-driven interface.

 ---